Simplyvoda/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-#MORE ABOUT POINTERS, ARRAYS AND STRINGS
+#MORE ABOUT POINTERS, ARRAYS AND STRINGS 😃 :smiley:

 Task 0: Write a function that fills memory with a constant byte.

 Task 1: Write a function that copies memory area.